xphx/master-thesis/background/main.typ

 In the case of nearest-neighbor interpolation, the algorithm is very straight-forward: It simply calculates the position of the new pixel in the old image by multiplying it with the inverse scale, and then samples the color value of the closest pixel.
 The result in @butterfly_nearest_neighbor shows that by using this interpolation method, the "block-like" structure of the original input image is preserved.
 In certain cases, this can be a desirable property (imagine for example rendering a heat map as it can be created with libraries like `matplotlib`, where you want to ensure that the individual cells retain their color), but in many cases, this interpolation method can cause artifacts, and is therefore not often used #cite(<digital_image_processing>, supplement: [p.
 88]).
 The main advantage is that it is computationally very cheap.

 When performing bilinear interpolation, we do not only consider a single nearest neighbor, but actually the four nearest neighbors.
 We then assign a weight to each neighbor based on the exact location we are sampling and then interpolate across those 4 pixels.
 The same applies to bicubic interpolation, with the only difference that we consider 16 neighbors instead #cite(<digital_image_processing>, supplement: [p.
 88]).
 The results for bilinear interpolation can be observed in @butterfly_bilinear, where the boundaries are much smoother due to the interpolation.
 At first glance, the bicubic interpolation in @butterfly_bicubic has a very similar effect to the bilinear interpolation in @butterfly_bilinear, but looking at it closer, it does become apparent that the bilinear version has some very subtle "star-like" artifacts in some places that are not present in the bicubic version.
 However, the cost for the slightly better quality is a much higher computational intensity per pixel.

-== Anti-aliasing

-As was elaborated in @rendering_intro, the main goal of 2D rendering is to convert vector graphics into a pixel representation.
-However, a fundamental problem is that since vector graphics are defined in a continuous space, it is possible that certain parts of the shape only _partially_ cover a certain pixel, as can be seen for example in @butterfly_outlined.
-Since a pixel can only emit one specific color, there is no direct way of retaining that information after the conversion process.
-There are two ways this problem can be dealt with.

-#subpar.grid(
-figure(image("assets/butterfly_outlined_zoomed.pdf", width: 60%), caption: [
-    Examples of pixel coverages.
-  ]), <butterfly_outlined>,

-  grid(columns: (60%, 40%), [
-    #figure(image("assets/butterfly_anti_aliased.pdf"), caption: [
-    Rasterizing with anti-aliasing. #linebreak()  #linebreak() ]) <butterfly_anti_aliased>
-  ],
-  [
-    #figure(image("assets/butterfly_no_anti_aliasing.pdf", width: 74%), caption: [
-    Rasterizing without anti-aliasing.
-  ]) <butterfly_aliased>
-  ],
-),
-  columns: (1fr),
-  caption: [A butterfly rasterized to a 20x20 screen with and without anti-aliasing.],
-  placement: auto,
-) <butterfly_rasterization>

-First, we can completely discard information about partial coverages and fully paint the pixel with the color if more than half of the pixel is covered, and not paint it at all in the other case.
-The result can be seen in @butterfly_aliased.
-By using this method, the resulting shape will look noticeable blocky.
-These artifacts are referred to as _aliasing artifacts_ @anti_aliasing_techniques and are usually undesirable.
-For example, when rendering text at a very low resolution, the letters might become very hard to read.

-Because of this, it is usually desirable to render with _anti-aliasing_ enabled.
-When looking at @butterfly_anti_aliased, it is apparent that the edges of the butterfly are much smoother and easier to look at.
-This effect is achieved by "simulating" the partial coverage of pixels by applying an additional opacity so that a certain part of the background shines through.
-In @butterfly_anti_aliased, all pixels that are strictly within the shape are still painted using a fully opaque, blue color, while edge pixels appear much lighter due to the additional opacity.